Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Related Work

 \section{Related Work}

+In recent years, there have emerged many works on resource management for different types of networks.
+Table \ref{tab:related_work} summarizes these works, from aspects of network scenarios (w.r.t. network types, blockages, user mobility), resource management variables, objectives and techniques adopted.

-Resource management in multi-hop mmWave networks has been largely investigated in the recent literature, mainly facing the new challenges brought in by highly directional transmissions.
-Among all these works, the traffic routing and transmission scheduling problem has been carefully investigated \cite{polese2018distributed, kilpi2017link,saad2019millimeter}.
-However, only a few of them do consider the link status (i.e., line-of-sight (LOS), non-LOS (NLOS), outages, etc.).
-The works \cite{garcia2018delay,niu2019relay} find routing paths to bypass the links interrupted by obstacles.
-The work in \cite{he2015minimum} performs a slot-by-slot link scheduling to maximize the instantaneous throughput considering link blockage probabilities described as a discrete-time Markov chain.
+Among all these works, traffic routing and transmission scheduling problems have been carefully studied \cite{polese2018distributed, kilpi2017link,saad2019millimeter}.
+However, only a few consider different link statuses (i.e., line-of-sight (LOS), non-LOS (NLOS), outages, etc.).
+The works \cite{garcia2018delay,niu2019relay} find routing paths to bypass links interrupted by obstacles.
+The work in \cite{he2015minimum} performs a slot-by-slot link scheduling to maximize the instantaneous throughput considering link blockage behaviors described by discrete-time Markov chains.
 Authors in \cite{hu2017relay} deal with the relay selection and link scheduling problem to maximize the end-to-end throughput, using 3D models of buildings as primary blockage sources.
 In \cite{yao2017outage}, heuristic algorithms for user scheduling and power allocation are proposed to reduce outage occurrences.
+Our work differs from the above works in two aspects.
+First, we focus on randomly mobile 3D obstacles that can pose new challenges to the resource management problem, compared with static obstacles or stochastic-process-modeled blockages.
+Second, we aim to train intelligent transmission schemes that can make proper decisions by implicitly predicting the future moments.